demisto/content/docs/circle_build/README.md

 <!-- TODO: add troubleshooting errors -->

 ## Common Server Documentation
+This Step generates documentation files used to populate the *Script Helper* menu.

 <!-- TODO: add troubleshooting errors -->

 ## Create Content Artifacts
+This step creates 3 zip files:
+- `content_new.zip`: Contains all content entities.
+- `content_yml.zip`: **legacy**.
+Contains all content entities relevant to Demisto 3.4 and below.
+- `content_test.zip`: Contains all entities under `TestPlaybooks` folder.

+All 3 zip files can be uploaded manually to Demisto as a content update.
+`content_new.zip` is published in content releases.

 <!-- TODO: add troubleshooting errors -->

 ## Uploading artifacts